panjf2000/ants/README.md

 ## ⚙️ About sequence

 All tasks submitted to `ants` pool will not be guaranteed to be addressed in order, because those tasks scatter among a series of concurrent workers, thus those tasks would be executed concurrently.

+`ants.poolList` supports the same order of execution as the order of submission, and the underlying call to `ants.poolWithFunc` processes all the submitted tasks concurrently.
+Although committed tasks are executed unordered, completed tasks return results in the order in which they were committed

 ## 🧲 Benchmarks